 The Kardaki Temple is a Doric temple that dates to 500 BC, but it was only discovered in 1822 by British Navy engineers.
 The Sanctuary of Hera Akraia (also called the Temple of Hera or Heraion) was a heavily decorated temple built in 610 BC and believed to have been quite important.

-Also, near the entrance of the Mon Repos Estate are other ruins, including an early Christian church that was built on the site of a 5th century Roman Agora (but visitors can only view it from the road) and other unmarked archaeological finds.
+Also, near the entrance of the Mon Repos Estate are other ruins.
+This include an early Christian church that was built on the site of a 5th century Roman Agora.

 #18 Step inside the Holy Monastery of Panagia Vlacherna